mayunlong89/scRBP_reproduce/Analyses/Readme.md

-This directory contains all codes for analyzing the data used in scRBP paper.
+This directory contains all code used for analyzing data presented in the scRBP paper.